 - Demo: Details demo best practices for different buyer personas and tips for handling Q&A sessions

 - Product: Details on a specific product line like price points, use cases, case studies, core value offerings

 - Region/Territory: Supports regional activities, such as field events

 - Closing: Guides sellers on how to close deals, including working with intra-company functions like legal and deal desk

-- Post Sales: Details post-sale handoffs and follow-ups and step-by-step CRM instructions
+- Post Sales: Details the post-sale handoffs and CRM follow-ups

 - Renewal/Cross-Sell/Up-Sell: Supports post-sale motions, with updated messaging for existing customers

 - Customer Win-Back: Addresses reasons for customer attrition and implement strategies to re-engage lapsed customers through incentives or promotions

 - Sales Technology: Guidance on using sales tools and integrations for efficient workflows and enhanced customer experience

 Download our sales playbook template to land the modern sales playbook format.